This is a mobile version, full one is here.

 Here is an example of a very simple Product Vision for a Facebook killer:

 Statement Facebook doesn't allow users to purchase "likes", our social network will have this.
 Stakeholders and Needs Sponsor: to raise investments.
 Developer: to earn money by programming.
 Users: to share photos and purchase popularity.
 Bank: to make commission on every purchase.
 Government: to protect society against abusive content.
 Competitors: to wipe us off the market.
 Actors and Features User can create account, upload photos, share photos, send personal messages, like other photos, purchase likes.
 Admin can ban user accounts, view summary reports, authorize credit card transactions, configure system parameters, monitor server resource usage.
 Bank can process credit card transactions.
 Quality Requirements Any page must open in less than 300ms.
-User interface must be attractive and simple.
 Availability must be over 99.999%.
 Test coverage must be over 80%.
 Development pipeline must be fully automated.
 Interfaces must include web site and iOS/Android app.

 We follow all these recommendations in our projects, in teamed.io.
 You can use them in your projects as well, but keep in mind that the process of defining a Product Vision could be very painful.
 You may sometimes offend a client by over-simplifying their "great" business idea.
 "Really?
 I am ready to pay $250,000 for something awesome and you're telling me that you've only got ten lines for it?
 Huh?"